Topological Schr\"odinger cats: Non-local quantum superpositions of topological defects

 Returning to our Schr\"odinger kink, we note that when two locations are separated by $L$ spins, equation \eqref{eq:Super}, the decoherence process will take place simultaneously in all $L$ spins.
 Assuming that each spin leaves its own imprint will lead to a decoherence factor that scales as $\inner{\mathcal{E}_{\uparrow}}{\mathcal{E}_{\downarrow}}^{L}$, where $L$ is the number of unzipped spins \textendash{} the spatial extent of the superposition of the ``Schr\"odinger kink''.
 This exponential scaling with the extent of the superposition is intuitively obvious: We do not have to assume any specific model for the decoherence.
 All that is needed is the familiar assumption (see, e.g., modeling of errors in quantum error correction \cite{Nielsen00-1}) that individual spins (or local regions) affect the environment individually.

 This assumption suffices to show that the decoherence rate is proportional to the ``size'', $L$, of the superposition.
 That is, decoherence time is $\tau_{dec}\sim1/L$.
 This conclusion is confirmed by calculations employing a master equation (see the Supplemental Information).
-One can generalize this intuition to superpositions of topological defects in higher dimensions by noting that it is the volume of the system that is the superposition, i.e., that is suspended in indecision between two broken symmetry vacua, that is responsible for the decoherence rate.
+One can generalize this intuition to superpositions of topological defects in higher dimensions by noting that it is the volume of the system \textendash{} the size of the domain that is suspended in indecision between two broken symmetry vacua \textendash{} that is responsible for the decoherence rate.

 We now return to the Ising model.
 In the absence of decoherence, a well-defined interference pattern develops when the two initial components of the wavepacket run into each other (Fig. \ref{fig:NoDecoherence}).
 As the distance, $L$, between these two components is increased, more fringes become visible (i.e., decreasing $L$ decreases the magnitude of the outer fringes), as seen by Figs. \ref{fig:NoDecoherence}(b,c).
 This is demonstrated explicitly by the form of the fringes,